vishnubob/pycon2016/proposal_physical.md

 45 / 30 Mins

 # Description
-Python is an incredible language, but it does have one significant draw back: you can't touch what you make!
-This talk is about leveraging python to generate physical, tangible things.
+How to leverage python to generate physical, tangible things.
 We will discuss the basics of laser cutters, 3D printers, and how you can use python to design physical objects.
-After a brief introduction to these technologies, we will explore a few different examples of how we can use python to generate designs.
+After a brief introduction to these technologies, we will explore a few different examples of how we can use python to generate designs suitable for 3D printing and laser cutting.

 # Audience
 Anyone who is curious about 3D printing, laser cutting, and combining this technology with python to design physical objects.